QuillPusher/QP_Drafts/garima/roofit.md

 and then provide a template for other data scientists to expand AD application in different parts of RooFit.

-This can be accomplished by extending all RooFit classes with a Translate function, which will extract all the mathematical differentiable properties out of these classes that a statistical model is comprised of.
+This can be accomplished by extending relevant RooFit classes (that a statistical model is comprised of) with a Translate function, which will extract all the mathematical differentiable properties out of these classes, use AD techniques and return the results.

 ### Advantages of using AD with RooFit